Monica & David: Production

-Codina, who is Monica's first cousin, was inspired to create the documentary after seeing varied responses to the announcement of David and Monica's wedding from people with and without Downs syndrome.
+Codina, who is Monica's first cousin, was inspired to create the documentary after seeing varied responses to the announcement of David and Monica's wedding from people with and without Down syndrome.
 Some viewed the marriage as a "cute gesture between kids" and as Codina saw the ceremony as "something very powerful, very serious and very adult", she hoped that documenting the pair would enable people to see this perspective as well.
 In order to record footage Codina borrowed a digital video camera and filmed the couple and their family in the days leading up to the wedding as well as the ceremony itself.
 Codina recorded 30 hours of wedding related footage in addition to footage that she recorded afterwards between 2007 and 2009.
 After filming was complete Codina left her job as programmer for the Miami International Film Festival to focus on the production of the documentary.
 She pitched a nine-minute development trailer to HBO, who decided to support the endeavor.